RAF Coastal Command during World War II: Versus the U-boats: 1944–45

 The defeat of the U-boats in May 1943 did not signal the end of the Battle of the Atlantic.
 Some 60 vessels remained, and posed a threat to convoys.
-In later months, the Schnorchel, a device originated by the Dutch and later adopted by the Kriegsmarine after the Germans invaded the Netherlands were capable of allowing a U-boat to replace its air supply and vent its diesel exhaust without surfacing became available.
-However, it was sensitive to the weather, and put immense pressure and strain on crews who had to remain submerged for long period in hostile waters.
+In later months, the Schnorchel became available, a device originated by the Dutch and later adopted by the Kriegsmarine after the Germans invaded the Netherlands, and capable of allowing a U-boat to replace its air supply and vent its diesel exhaust without surfacing.
+However, it was sensitive to the weather, and put immense pressure and strain on crews who had to remain submerged for long periods in hostile waters.
 Further, Coastal's Mark III radar could detect the mast.
 The smoke emitted was visible from 1,000 feet.
 In some cases the mast itself could be seen, some one foot in diameter, projecting two feet and moving at 12–15 knots.
 The technological response was to use High Tea, a series of sonobuoys dropped by aircraft onto the surface of the sea to detect U-boats.
 By late 1943, the U-bootwaffe was losing 20 percent of its strength per month.
 Some 70 percent that did return were seriously damaged.

 Despite the end of the third and final air offensive over the Bay of Biscay, patrols continued until the liberation of France.
 The Bay of Biscay patrol statistics for the period 1 May to 2 August 1943, show Coastal Command had flown for 32,343 hours and lost 57 aircraft to all causes, sinking 28 U-boats and damaging 22.
 From 3 August 1943 to 31 May 1944, it flew 114,290 hours, losing 123 aircraft to all causes, and sinking 12 U-boats and damaging ten more.

 In 1944 and 1945, U-boats became less and less effective.
 They remained at sea to tie down as much Allied air and sea forces as possible, to relieve pressure on the other two services (Heer and Luftwaffe).
 When the Allies launched Operation Overlord in June 1944, U-boats attempted to interdict shipping, but lost 24 of their number from 6–30 June.
 A further 12 submarines from Norway joined 35 from French ports for operations, only to suffer 50 attacks on the first day.
 Six returned due to damage.
 On 25 August 1944, owing to the Allied advance toward U-boat ports, all submarines were ordered to Norway.
 This evacuation from France was complete by 30 September.
 Between 6 June and 31 August 20 out of 30 Schnorchel boats were lost.
-For Coastal Command, the end of 1944 witnessed the interception of 47 percent of all sighted U-boats, which resulted in a 20 percent of those attacked being sunk.
+For Coastal Command, the end of 1944 witnessed the interception of 47 percent of all sighted U-boats, which resulted in 20 percent of those attacked being sunk.